HL7/davinci-atr/input/pagecontent/spec.md

 * The Producer **SHALL** return a status of 201 Accepted when the API is invoked.

-* The Producers **SHOULD** change the attribution list status to final from draft.
+* The Producers **SHOULD** change the Member Attribution List status to final from draft.

-* Prior to changing the attribution list status to final, the Producer **MAY** make changes to the attribution list based on internal business processes and information.
+* Prior to changing the Member Attribution List status to final, the Producer **MAY** make changes to the Member Attribution List based on internal business processes and information.

 ```